sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/gNOI_reset_proto.md

 # gnoi_reset tooling

-As with previous gNOI examples the tooling from Github.com/google/gnxi is used to work with the API.
-The gnoi_reset tooling is provided that enables testing and validation of the gNOI reset.proto APIs
+As with previous gNOI examples the tooling from [Github.com/google/gnxi](Github.com/google/gnxi) is used to work with the API.
+The provided gnoi_reset tooling enables testing and validation of the gNOI reset.proto APIs.

 The tooling is installed using the **go get** and **go build** commands within the Linux environment.